msilaev/VGGT-Long-Gsplat/README.md

 The `VGGT-Long` codebase follows a dual-license structure:

-1. For components derived from `VGGT`, please refer to `./LICENSE-VGGT.txt` for applicable terms.
-For commercial use, please ensure to utilize the commercially licensed version of the pre-trained weight.
+1. For components derived from `VGGT` (including the `./vggt_long.py`), please refer to `./LICENSE-VGGT.txt` for applicable terms.
+For commercial use, please follow the `VGGT`'s license that ensure to utilize the commercial version of the pre-trained weight.
 [Link of VGGT-1B-Commercial](https://huggingface.co/facebook/VGGT-1B-Commercial)

-2. Other parts are under the MIT License.
+2. For other parts that not bound to `VGGT` are under the GPL-3.0 license.
 Please refer to `./LICENSE-Others.txt`.

 ## More Experiments